 A first step at familiarizing oneself with Liberté Linux source code should be probably getting acquainted with Gentoo, and building a custom image.
 Afterwards, you can expect to be able to tweak system-level and user-level configuration, and augment the build process (which requires shell scripting knowledge).
 With a decent Computer Science background and systems programming experience you should be able to dissect cables communication protocol and sources.

-If you encounter a problem with Liberté, please report it in the discussion portal, providing information gathered with the
+If you encounter a problem with Liberté, please report providing information

 bug-reportin a writable directory (e.g.,

 In case of installation / boot failure, make sure that your hardware is supported by mainstream Linux distributions when booting from the same media type.

 See How to Report Bugs Effectively for some advice on correctly reporting software bugs.

 NOTE: Hardware and network identifying information (serial numbers, IP and MAC addresses, ESSIDs, etc.), is automatically removed, but you are advised to check the submitted files manually.